F-2/J-2 Dependent Eligibility

 Required Documentation

-- A copy of the F-1’s or J-1’s proof of funding, such as a recent official bank statement; a letter (on bank letterhead with the bank officer’s signature, seal, or stamp) confirming your funds; or a University of Pennsylvania letter of funding.
+- A copy of the F-1’s or J-1’s proof of funding, such as a recent official bank statement, a balance certificate, or a University of Pennsylvania letter of funding.
 Multiple funding sources are permitted.
 All foreign language documents must be accompanied by an English translation.
+Funds in investment accounts are not accepted.
+Please find the full financial document policies here.

 - Copies of the passport identification page for each dependent.